oyar99/gcn-rdc/README.md

 - `sample.csv` A sample random gene expression matrix of small size

+- `LiverFemale3600.csv` A gene expression matrix of real experiments on mouse livers

 ## Results

 Results are placed in the `results` folder.
 For each dataset, there will be another folder containing all the following files.